 One of the key challenges is to how to enable a distributed virtual environment (DVE) allowing multiple users from different geographical locations (some of them are present at the same location) to interact over a network.
-DVEs are defined as multi-user virtual realities that actively support communication, collaboration, and coordination [7], 3D place-like environment in which participants are provided with graphical embodiments called avatars that convey their identity, presence, location, and activities to others [8].
-DVE are the simultaneous existence of multiple users in the same virtual space represented as avatars, their communication, the shared exploration of 3D visualizations, and the collaborative construction of new content.
+A DVE is defined as a multi-user virtual reality that actively supports communication, collaboration, and coordination [7], a 3D place-like environment in which participants are provided with graphical embodiments called avatars that convey their identity, presence, location, and activities to others [8].
+A DVE is the simultaneous existence of multiple users in the same virtual space represented as avatars, their communication, the shared exploration of 3D visualizations, and the collaborative construction of new content.
 This avatar representation is essential for every user knows about the actual perceptions of other users.
 The users can communicate with each other.
 They can interact with other users and with the virtual environment.
+A DVE in the terms of this study is a location agnostic service experience.

-To support DVEs for the collaborative and concurrent engineering, 5G system need to fulfil the basic KPIs, such as latency, data rate, reliability.
-Moreover 5G system (with metaverse services) are expected to support the fundamental features including:
+To support DVEs for collaborative and concurrent engineering, the 5G system needs to fulfil certain KPIs, such as latency, data rate, reliability.
+Moreover 5G system (with mobile metaverse services) are expected to support the fundamental features including:

-- multimedia communications with XR support among multiple users;
+- mobile metaverse media support among multiple users;

-- user identity management;
+- User Identity management;

 - data security.